-11.2.5 Monitoring and control mechanisms
+Monitoring and control mechanisms

-In order to control exposure to liquidity risks, limits are defined based on indicators of exposure to this risk, calculated by the specialised support tool for Asset and Liability Management (FOCUS ALM).
+To control exposure to liquidity risks, limits are defined based on indicators of exposure to this risk, calculated by the specialised support tool for Asset and Liability Management (FOCUS ALM).

 The definition of limits of exposure to liquidity risk seeks to guarantee that the GCA does not incur in situations of liquidity shortage that prevent it from making all payments due at a given moment.